-- 1. The recorded parcel map shall be prepared by a licensed land surveyor or a registered civil engineer licensed to practice land surveying in California. - 2.
-All structures not shown on the parcel map shall be removed prior to the Parcel map being recorded. - 3.
-All structures shown on the parcel map that are on lot lines shall be removed prior to the parcel map being recorded. - 4.
-Prior to the recording of the parcel map the new parcels shall be surveyed and fully monumented. - Prior to the recording of the parcel map, an Encroachment Permit shall be obtained for the unpaved driveways that access the sites from Ellenwood Road and Claribel Road.
-All driveways shall be installed to Public Works Standards and Specifications Plate No. 3-F5. - 6.
-Prior to recording of the parcel map or shown on the map, Claribel Road is classified as an 80-foot Minor Collector Arterial (MJC) road.
-The required 1⁄2 width of Claribel Road is 40-feet north of the centerline of the roadway.
-The existing right-of-way is 20-feet north of the centerline.
-The remaining 20-feet north of the centerline shall be dedicated as an Irrevocable Offer of Dedication. - 7.
-Prior to recording of the parcel map or shown on the map, Ellenwood Road is classified as a 60-foot Local Rural road.
-The required 1⁄2 width of Ellenwood Road is 30-feet west of the centerline of the roadway.
-The existing right-of-way is 20-feet west of the centerline.
-The remaining 10-feet north of the centerline shall be dedicated as an Irrevocable Offer of Dedication. - 8.
-At the intersection of Claribel Road and Ellenwood Road a right-of-way chord is required, please see Stanislaus County Public Works Standards and Specifications Detail 3C-1.
-The chord shall be dedicated as an Irrevocable Offer of Dedication.
+- 1. The recorded parcel map shall be prepared by a licensed land surveyor, or a registered civil engineer, licensed to practice land surveying in California. - 2.
+All structures not shown on the tentative parcel map shall be removed prior to the parcel map being recorded. - 3.
+All structures not shown on the parcel map that are on lot lines shall be removed prior to the parcel map being recorded. - 4.
+Prior to the recording of the parcel map, the new parcels shall be surveyed and fully monumented. - 5.
+Grayson Road is classified as a 110-foot Minor Arterial.
+The required 1⁄2 width of Grayson Road is 55 feet north of the centerline of the roadway.
+The existing right-of-way is 33 feet north of the centerline.
+Prior to the recording of the parcel map or shown on the map, the remaining 22 feet north of the centerline shall be dedicated as an Irrevocable Offer of Dedication.